DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityFilterCreateAttributes.md

 ### NewSecurityFilterCreateAttributes

-`func NewSecurityFilterCreateAttributes(exclusionFilters []SecurityFilterExclusionFilter, filteredDataType SecurityFilterFilteredDataType, isEnabled bool, name string, query string, ) *SecurityFilterCreateAttributes`
+`func NewSecurityFilterCreateAttributes(exclusionFilters []SecurityFilterExclusionFilter, filteredDataType SecurityFilterFilteredDataType, isEnabled bool, name string, query string) *SecurityFilterCreateAttributes`

-NewSecurityFilterCreateAttributes instantiates a new SecurityFilterCreateAttributes object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityFilterCreateAttributes instantiates a new SecurityFilterCreateAttributes object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityFilterCreateAttributesWithDefaults

 `func NewSecurityFilterCreateAttributesWithDefaults() *SecurityFilterCreateAttributes`

-NewSecurityFilterCreateAttributesWithDefaults instantiates a new SecurityFilterCreateAttributes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityFilterCreateAttributesWithDefaults instantiates a new SecurityFilterCreateAttributes object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetExclusionFilters